-How To Write a Novel: The Complete 20-Step Guide
+How to Write a Novel (Without Fail): The Ultimate 20-Step Guide

 I used to worry I would never write a novel.
 Growing up, I dreamed about becoming a great novelist, writing books like the ones I loved to read.
 I had even tried writing novels, but I failed again and again.

 So I decided to study creative writing in college.
-I wrote poems and short stories, but even after getting an expensive degree, I still didn’t know how to write a novel.
+I wrote poems and short stories.
+I read books on writing.
+I earned an expensive degree.

 After college I started blogging, which led to a few gigs at a local newspaper and then a national magazine.
 I got a chance to ghostwrite a nonfiction book (and get paid for it!).
 I became a full-time, professional writer.

-But even after writing a few books, I still worried I didn’t have what it takes to write a novel.
+But even after writing a few books, I worried I didn’t have what it takes to write a novel.
 Novels just seemed different, harder somehow.

-Maybe it was because they were so precious to me, but while writing a nonfiction book no longer intimidated me, writing a novel terrified me.
+Maybe it was because they were so precious to me, but while writing a nonfiction book no longer intimidated me—writing a novel terrified me.

+Write a novel?
 I didn’t know how to do it.
-I didn’t know how to write a novel.

-But then, one year, I decided it was time.
+Until, one year later, I decided it was time.
 I needed to stop stalling and finally take on the process.

-So I crafted a plan to finish a novel using everything I’d ever learned about book writing process, every trick, hack, and technique I knew.
+I crafted a plan to finish a novel using everything I’d ever learned about the book writing process.
+Every trick, hack, and technique I knew.

-And the process worked.
 I finished my novel in 100 days.

+Today, I’m a Wall Street Journal bestselling author of thirteen books, and I’m passionate about teaching writers how to write and finish their books.
+(FINISH being the key word here.)

-But in case you think, Well of course you finished a novel, you’re a professional writer already, I’ve also taught this process to hundreds of other writers, most of whom are working on their first books, and they’ve used it to finish their novels too.
+I’ve taught this process to hundreds of other writers who have used it to draft and complete their novels.

+As I do this, I’ll share the single best novel writing tips from thirty-seven other fiction writers that you can use in your novel writing journey—

+All of which is now compiled and constructed into The Write Planner: our tangible planning guide for writers that gives you this entire process in a clear, actionable, and manageable way.

-If you’ve ever felt discouraged, like I did, afraid that you don’t know how to write a novel and you don’t have what it takes, I’m here to tell you that you can write a novel.
+If you’ve ever felt discouraged about not finishing your novel, like I did, or afraid that you don’t have what it takes to build a writing career, I’m here to tell you that you can.

-You just need to have the write process (oops, didn’t even mean to do it that time).
+You just need to have the “write” process.

 How to Write a Novel: The Foolproof, 20-Step Plan